-All four teams – each comprised of the kids, their partnering Oilers player, and selected charity – participate in the contest by driving votes and awareness of their charitable initiative by developing a two-minute video and one-page briefing document that is posted right here on the Hockey Helps Kids website and promoted at Oilers games.
+All four teams – each comprised of the kids, their partnering Oilers player, and selected charity – participate in the contest by driving votes and awareness of their charitable initiative by developing a two-minute video that is posted right here on the Hockey Helps Kids website and promoted at Oilers games.

 The team with the most votes for its charity at the end of the fan voting window is named the Charity Cup champion and wins a prize of $25,000 from Hockey Helps Kids for its charity.
 All three runner-up teams receive a participation award of $10,000 for their charity.

 The votes are in!
-Killarney School, captained by Oilers forward Connor McDavid, has won $25,000 for the Zebra Child Protection Centre in the inaugural Hockey Helps Kids Charity Cup Challenge.
+Father Michael Troy Catholic Junior High School captained by Oilers forward Ryan Nugent-Hopkins, has won the 2nd annual Hockey Helps Kids Charity Cup Challenge.